Which Is True About a Spouse Term Rider?

 • It generally expires when the insured person reaches a certain age, often 65 or 70 years old.

-• Some insurance providers even offer the option to convert the spouse term rider into a permanent policy without a medical exam.
+• Some insurance providers even offer the option to convert this rider into a permanent policy without a medical exam.

 • The rider adds to the base policy amount, providing additional death benefit coverage.